Philip-Otter/Philip-Otter/README.md

   - Better soldering skills
   - hardware hacking
 - 💞️ I’m looking to collaborate on anything interesting really.
 I love getting to learn new things and spending my free time working with computers.
-- 📫 You can find me on the 🐦 app @2xdropout1 or contact me through my website!
+- 📫 You can find me on the 🐦 app @2xdropout1, on Mastodon @2xdropout.infosec.exchange, or contact me through my website!

 <!---
 Philip-Otter/Philip-Otter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.